All Episodes

 You never experienced slavery.

-That is like your that's not even your past.
+I'm just saying you can't, that is like your, that's not even your past.

 That's the past.

-So saying you identify with your history is different than saying you identify with your past because you never experience slavery.
+So saying you identify with your history is different than saying you identify with your past because you never experienced slavery.

-No one you've ever met has ever experienced.
+No one you've ever met has ever slipped.

-But that's what you're saying when you say that African.
+But that's what you're saying when you say that.

 I said I'm Kenyan American.

-I just identify that I can't believe it.
+I just identify that I come from Africa.

 That was a good idea.